How to pick a prospecting tool in 2026

 Clay is the pick if you want to build a prospecting system, not just pull a list.
 It chains 100-plus providers with AI research in one workflow, and nothing else is as AI-native.
 Apollo.io is the best value entry point, bundling a large database with sequencing in one cheap platform, as long as you verify data outside US tech.
 Crustdata is the developer's choice, an API-first feed of company and people signals built for agent-driven prospecting.

 If you sell into Europe and live on the phone, also weigh Cognism for phone-verified EMEA data.
+If data sovereignty is a real constraint for your buyers, the directory of European, GDPR-compliant software maps the EU-native options worth checking before you commit to a US data vendor.
 Whichever you pick, run a test batch against your own ICP before you commit budget.
 Every data vendor looks great in the demo.